 We have all attended, or will attend, innumerable training programs, lectures, away-days and the rest aimed at improving the way we run our organisations.
 It took me a long time to realise that the better trainers all said very much the same things, albeit in different ways and using different words.
 And most of the more valuable lessons applied equally to the private, public and third sectors.
 Indeed, I have been involved in a number of programs attended by managers from all three sectors, and (after initial mutual suspicion) it has always been the case that they quickly learn that they face very similar problems.

-This chapter accordingly summarises the key lessons imparted by the best leadership and management trainers.
+This area of the website accordingly summarises the key lessons imparted by the best leadership and management trainers.
 Reading these notes will not exempt you from attending such training, but will hopefully help you make sense of it.
 They will also help you identify the rubbish advice that is offered by the less effective trainers (and your less effective senior managers).

 But please bear in mind that these notes do not, and cannot, reflect the unrelenting pace at which modern managers are expected to work.
 Good managers are supposed to be reflective, organised, rational and plan-oriented.
 Real managers’ work is characterised by brevity, variety and discontinuity.
 A study of CEOs found that half of managers’ activities lasted less than nine minutes.
 A study of British middle and top managers found that they worked uninterrupted for more than 30 minutes only about once every two days.